-The Institute for Saint Anselm Studies will host the Sixth Saint Anselm Conference on April 20-22, 2017.
-The Conference theme is Saint Anselm, the Church, and the Reformers.
+The Institute for Saint Anselm Studies hosted the Sixth Saint Anselm Conference on April 20-22, 2017.
+The Conference theme was Saint Anselm, the Church, and the Reformers.

-Marking the 500th anniversary of the Protestant Reformation, The Sixth Saint Anselm Conference welcomes papers on topics that were important to Anselm and the Reformers alike.
-Possible areas include issues in theology, such as Christ, redemption, free will and grace, the place of scripture in the Church, the nature of the Church, authority and reform in the Church, and also broader issues such as the value of reason, the reception of Anselm among the humanists, and the relations between Church and individual, Church and state authority, conscience and authority, conscience and civil law.
+Marking the 500th anniversary of the Protestant Reformation, the Sixth Saint Anselm Conference welcomed papers on topics that were important to Anselm and the Reformers alike.
+Areas included issues in theology, such as Christ, redemption, free will and grace, the place of scripture in the Church, the nature of the Church, authority and reform in the Church, and also broader issues such as the value of reason, the reception of Anselm among the humanists, and the relations between Church and individual, Church and state authority, conscience and authority, conscience and civil law.

 St. John's Seminary, Boston

-Please send an abstract of 100-200 words to firstname.lastname@example.org by January 15, 2017.
-Proposals for panels with up to three papers are also welcome.
-The Saint Anselm Lecture by Rev. Pignato will be on Friday evening.
-Panel sessions will be on Friday and Saturday.
+The Saint Anselm Lecture by Rev. Pignato was held on Friday evening, with Panel sessions held on Friday and Saturday.
 Selected papers will be published in The Saint Anselm Journal.